 Jane Austen (1775-1817) was the renowned British author of Emma, Pride and Prejudice, Sense and Sensibility, Mansfield Park, Northanger Abby, and more, all of which have been adapted into numerous films or tv series’.
-Austen died at age 41 of Hodgkin’s lymphoma.
-Only after her death did her literary works become popular.
+Austen died at age 41 of what we believe to be Hodgkin’s lymphoma.
+Only after her death did her literary works become so universally popular.

 It is a sad thought, but true.
 After years of constant life, it may seem as though we are quickly skidding across time doing many little and frivolous things of no great importance.
 Yes, there are moments and events that break up this feeling of continuous life and trivial tasks, but the succession of “busy nothings” we execute daily can pull us into a gloomy lull, and I think that this happens to everyone, whether we realize it or not.